 Frequent blood donation can reduce iron levels and result in anemia.
 Supplementation may be necessary for people at a high risk for deficiency, particularly women.

 Naturally, surgery leading to blood loss can result in anemia.
 Allogeneic blood transfusion seems to indicate an increased risk of deficiency as compared with the use of autologous blood.

 Celiac Disease and Gluten-Free Diets

 Iron deficiency anemia is more common in people with celiac disease, especially in developing countries.
-The villus atrophy found in celiac disease and the consequently impaired nutrient absorption are plausible reasons.
+The villus atrophy found in celiac disease and the consequent impaired nutrient absorption are plausible reasons.
 Greater villus atrophy is associated with greater iron deficiency.
 Research has also found that folate and vitamin B12 deficiency is more common in celiac disease patients, contributing to the prevalence of anemia.

 Additionally, gluten-free diets may reduce iron intake due to the elimination of many iron-fortified foods and altered dietary choices.
-However, this is highly dependent on the personal food choices of each dieter and may be offset by increasing iron intake from other foods.
+However, this outcome is highly dependent on the personal food choices of each dieter and may be offset by increasing iron intake from other foods.

 Gastric Bypass Surgery